This virus seems like it's no longer a problem. It's still a threat

 Historically, mpox was associated with remote forested areas in west and central Africa.
 The virus was known for occasionally jumping from small wild animals to people, often children who hunted them.
 While it was initially called monkeypox because of lab cases in primates, the main carrier is thought to be other infected animals, like rodents.
 The name was changed in 2022.

-A new strain of the virus — officially called Clade 1b — had just emerged and was spreading fast, particularly among sex workers and their clientele.
+A new strain of the virus — officially called clade 1b — had just emerged and was spreading fast, particularly among sex workers and their clientele.
 The epicenter of this outbreak was the war-torn eastern part of the Democratic Republic of Congo.
-Far from the forest, this area is known for immense mineral wealth and attracts laborers from many of the neighboring countries.
+Far from the forest, this area is known for immense mineral wealth, and it attracts laborers from many of the neighboring countries.
 Soon, the new strain was popping up in those nearby nations: Burundi, Kenya, Rwanda and Uganda.

 "We have really gone off a kind of data cliff," says Dr. Chris Beyrer, an epidemiologist and director of the Duke Global Health Institute at Duke University.
 "We are flying blind.
 But since the response is so stalled, I'm not sure it's really flying.
 I think we're probably more like walking blind."

-What data there is suggests that the geographic reach of the virus has expanded substantially but, in recent months and weeks, the number of cases on the continent seem to be dropping.
-This is making Dr. Olivier le Polain, the unit head of the epidemiology and analytics for response at the WHO's Health Emergencies Programme, optimistic.
+What data there is suggests that the geographic reach of the virus has expanded substantially but, in recent months and weeks, the number of cases on the continent seems to be dropping.
+This is making Dr. Olivier le Polain, the unit head of Epidemiology and Analytics for Response at the WHO's Health Emergencies Programme, optimistic.
 "When all the information points toward the same types of trends, it gives us some confidence that the trend is genuine," he says.

 "Three steps backwards"

-Even with cases dropping, there are plenty of mpox specialists raising grave concerns about the global response.
+Even with cases dropping, plenty of mpox specialists are raising grave concerns about the global response.

 "This has basically been a very frustrating year," says Dr. Boghuma Titanji, an assistant professor of infectious diseases at Emory University.
 "I feel like for every two steps of progress that have been made, there have been three steps backwards."

 Titanji and others can tick off a whole range of reasons for why the virus remains uncontrolled.
-For starters, the epicenter of the epidemic — in the eastern DRC — is in the midst of a brutal conflict with rebels in control of key cities and little medical care is available.
+For starters, the epicenter of the epidemic — in the eastern Democratic Republic of Congo — is in the midst of a brutal conflict, with rebels in control of key cities and little medical care available.
 Another big issue: This outbreak has overlapped with a dramatic drop in global health aid both from the U.S. and from a number of European countries, such as France.

 "Mpox can certainly serve as a textbook case study on how a global health crisis unfolds and evolves when you have biological risk colliding with political and economic forces," says Rimoin.